The Last Negroes at Harvard

 This is our story, as yet untold, seen through our own eyes and told in our own voices, both as it happened and as we reconsider it today, in these times of hope and disappointment.
 Harvard changed us, and we changed Harvard.

-The Last Negroes at Harvard will be published in the fall of 2018 by Houghton Mifflin Harcourt.
+The Last Negroes at Harvard will be published by Houghton Mifflin Harcourt in the fall/winter of 2018.